What Is The Impact of Bag Bans and Fees on Business?

 CHECK OUT THE BAG BANS AND FEES IMPLEMENTED WORLDWIDE ON OUR INTERACTIVE BAG BAN MAP!

-Even if your city’s ban does not call for signs to be posted this is definitely something worth considering since it will help shoppers make the transition.
+Even if your city’s ban does not call for signs to be posted this is something worth considering since it will help shoppers make the transition.
 Stick to the new law, but also look for ways to help customers adapt.
 Your customers will see and appreciate your efforts and this will endear your brand to them.

 Market Your Brand with Reusable Shopping Bags